-In addition to the amortization of purchase discount in the amount of \$16.6 million illustrated above, the Company recognized additional purchase discount of approximately \$3.4 in net realized gains (losses) from investment transactions, for the year ended December 31, 2021.
+In addition to the amortization of purchase discount in the amount of \$5.4 million and \$16.6 million illustrated above, the Company recognized additional purchase discount of approximately \$280 thousand and \$3.4 million in net realized gains (losses) from investment transactions, for the years ended December 31, 2022 and December 31, 2021, respectively.

 Investment Income on Investments in CLO Fund Securities.
-For the years ended December 31, 2021, 2020 and 2019, approximately \$4.8 million, \$3.5 million and \$6.4 million, respectively, of investment income was attributable to investments in CLO Fund Securities.
+For the years ended December 31, 2022, 2021 and 2020, approximately \$4.0 million, \$4.8 million and \$3.5 million, respectively, of investment income was attributable to investments in CLO Fund Securities.
 During the year ended December 31, 2021, we acquired two additional investments in CLO Fund Securities.
 We generate investment income from our investments in the securities (typically preferred shares or subordinated securities) of CLO Funds.
 CLO Funds invest primarily in broadly syndicated non-investment grade loans, high-yield bonds and other credit instruments of corporate issuers.
 The underlying assets in each of the CLO Funds in which we have an investment are generally diversified secured or unsecured corporate debt.
 Our CLO Fund Securities that are subordinated securities or preferred shares ("junior securities") are subordinated to senior note holders who typically receive a return on their investment at a fixed spread relative to the LIBOR index.
 The CLO Funds are leveraged funds and any excess cash flow or "excess spread" (interest earned by the underlying securities in the fund less payments made to senior bond holders and less fund expenses and management fees) is paid to the holders of the CLO Fund's subordinated securities or preferred shares.
-The level of excess spread from CLO Fund and the related CLO Fund note liabilities (which reset at each quarterly distribution date); in periods of short-term and volatile changes in the benchmark interest rate, the levels of excess spread and resulting cash distributions to us can vary significantly.
+The level of excess spread from CLO Fund securities can be impacted by the timing and level of the resetting of the benchmark interest rate for the underlying assets (which reset at various times throughout the quarter) in the CLO Fund and the related CLO Fund note liabilities (which reset at each quarterly distribution date); in periods of short-term and volatile changes in the benchmark interest rate, the levels of excess spread and resulting cash distributions to us can vary significantly.